giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 The __Account ID__ you enter is the ID of the AWS account where the management cluster is running.
 Could it be the current account in case you are running all your infrastructure in a single account or a different one if you are using separate accounts for management and workload clusters?

-It's crucial that the __Require external ID__ and __Require MFA__ options remain unchecked!
+It's crucial that the _Require external ID_ and _Require MFA_ options remain unchecked so that CAPA can run without requiring human intervention.

-Then, please go ahead and proceed to the next step.

 #### 3. Attach all policies to role {#iam-capa-controller-role-policy}

-Now, you must go through all the policies created before and attach them to the node.
-Search for the installation name, select the policies and hit the __Next__ button.
+Now, you must go through all the policies created before and attach them to the role.
+Search for the installation name, select the policies and hit the _Next_ button.

 ![AWS IAM console: Attach policies](aws-roles-attach-policy.png)

 #### 4. Name the role {#iam-capa-controller-role-name}

 The last step of role creation requires you to set a name for the role.
-Same as with the policies, please use the name changing the INSTALLATION_NAME placeholder to the name of your installation.
+Same as with the policies, please use the name changing the `INSTALLATION_NAME` placeholder to the name of your management cluster.

 ```nohighlight
 giantswarm-${INSTALLATION_NAME}-capa-controller
 ```

 ![AWS IAM console: Review](aws-roles-review.png)

-__Note__: The role name also contains the installation name to make easier identifying across other roles and avoid conflicts with other installations running within the same account.

 ### Staff permissions {#iam-staff-role}

-Finally, we create an IAM role for Giant Swarm support staff to assume in order to access both AWS accounts.
+Finally, we create an IAM role for Giant Swarm support staff to assume in order to access both the management cluster's and workload clusters' AWS accounts.
 This role must have Giant Swarm's account as a trusted entity, and we recommend that it enforces multi-factor authentication.

-Giant Swarm staff require access to all accounts, so the following steps must be duplicated in both the management cluster and workload cluster accounts.

 #### 1. Create the admin policy {#iam-staff-policy}

 Go to the [Policies](https://console.aws.amazon.com/iam/home#/policies) subsection and select __Create policy__ to set the admin permissions.
 Use the [admin JSON policy](https://github.com/giantswarm/giantswarm-aws-account-prerequisites/raw/master/admin-role/iam-policy.json) file as the policy content.
 This time, call the policy